Family and Carer Groups

 Psychoeducational programs – conducted over a number of weeks, these courses assist carers gain knowledge and develop skills to help improve their caring role.
 Evening and daytime sessions may be available.

-Moort Waangkiny – a monthly support group for carers within the Indigenous community.
+Moort Waangkiny – a monthly support group for carers within the Aboriginal community.

 A referral is NOT required to access our Carer Program simply call 9791 1257 to make an appointment.

 There is no cost to the carer to access the Pathways SouthWest Carer Program.